vega/vega-themes/README.md

 1. Install dependencies via `yarn`.
 2. Launch a local web server in the top-level directory with `yarn start`.
 3. Make changes.
-The website with automatically reload.
+The website will automatically reload.